aszczepanek/react-gstate/README.md

 - **Multiple stores compatible with code splitting**
 - **Zero dependency** (except react of course)
 - **Small and simple**
+- **Support for hooks** - you can use same global state with hooks and class components

 ## Install